andremann/SKG-IF/docs/source/products.rst

 Abstract
 ----
-:Description: A description for the research product
+:Description: A description for the research product.
-:Type: string
+:Type: String
 :Use: required, possibly multiple (0..*)
 :Representation: XML element ``abstract``